-Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Council's financial position or financial performance.
+Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors information about the effect of transactions, other events and conditions on the Council's financial position or financial performance.
 Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.